stclib/STC/README.md

 Demos
 -----
 The first example has a complex nested container type, which demonstrates some of the capability of the library.
 Look at the simpler examples below to understand it better.
-The example adds an element into the data structure, and then access it.
-The type is here described with c++ template syntax:
+The example adds an element into the data structure, and then accesses it.
+The type used in c++ template syntax:
 **CHashMap**< **CString**, **CHashMap**< *int*, **CList**< **CArray2**< *float* >>>>
 ```
 #include "stc/cstring.h"